Jalen Collins

-High school career
+Early life

 Collins played three seasons at DeSoto Central High School in Southaven, Mississippi, where he played football and ran track.
 He then transferred to Olive Branch High School for his senior season, in which he recorded 45 tackles, three interceptions and two blocked field goals.
 He was selected to play in the Mississippi-Alabama All-Star Classic.
 In track & field, Collins competed as a hurdler at DeSoto and posted personal-bests of 14.68 seconds in the 110 metres hurdles and 40.09 seconds in the 300 metres hurdles.

 Considered a four-star recruit by Rivals.com, Collins was rated as the 22nd best cornerback prospect of his class.
 A member of Rivals.com Top 250.
 Rated the No. 249 prospect nationally and as the No. 22 cornerback by Rivals.com.
 Ranked No. 85 in the Press-Register Super Southeast120.
 Named to the Mississippi 6A First-team All-State by the Mississippi Association of Coaches.
 Named to the first-team All-State by the Clarion Ledger.
 He announced his commitment to LSU on July 27, 2010, after receiving a scholarship offer from the school one week before at a summer camp hosted by LSU.

 College career

 Collins red-shirted as a true freshman.
 In 2012, he played in 13 games, and started one against Texas A&M, where he recorded an interception.
 He finished the season with 30 tackles, two interceptions, and eight pass break-ups.
 In 2013, Collins played in all 13 games, while starting two.
 He recorded 22 tackles and added two pass break-ups.
 In 2014, he earned a starting position for the Tigers.
 He recorded 33 tackles, with two for loss, one interception and nine pass break-ups.

-Following the season, Collins announced that he would forgo his remaining eligibility and enter the 2015 NFL Draft.
+Following the season, Collins announced that he would forgo his remaining eligibility and enter the 2015 NFL draft.

 Professional career

+Pre-draft

 Coming out of LSU, Collins was projected as a first round pick by the majority of scouts and analysts.
-He was ranked the seventh best cornerback by NFLDraftScout.com and the second best cornerback by NFL analysts Mike Mayock.
-Five of six mock drafts by NFL Media analysts had Collins going in the first round.
+He was ranked the seventh best cornerback by NFLDraftScout.com, and ranked the second best cornerback by NFL analyst Mike Mayock.
+Five of six mock drafts from NFL Media analysts had Collins being drafted in the first round.
 Although he was coming off foot surgery, he was able to participate at the NFL Combine and completed most of the drills and workouts.
-Collins was unable to workout at LSU's Pro Day due to a foot injury.
-A week before the draft, NFL Media analysts Albert Breer reported that multiple teams had knowledge of multiple failed drug tests by him during his time at LSU.
-Before this the New Orleans Saints and Pittsburgh Steelers were the two main teams to express serious interest in drafting him.
-NFL analyst Daniel Jeremiah projected Collins being selected in the second round following the findings of the failed drug tests.
+On March 27, 2015, Collins was unable to workout at LSU's Pro Day due to the foot surgery.
+On April 24, less than a week before the draft, NFL Media analyst Albert Breer reported that he had sources from four teams with knowledge of multiple failed drug tests by Collins during his time at LSU.
+Before this, the New Orleans Saints and Pittsburgh Steelers were the two main teams to express serious interest in drafting him.
+NFL analyst Daniel Jeremiah projected Collins being selected in the second round, following the findings of the failed drug tests.

 Atlanta Falcons

-The Atlanta Falcons selected Collins in the second round (42nd overall) of the 2015 NFL Draft.
-He was the fifth cornerback selected in the draft.